 The study of the geometry of Shimura varieties lies at the heart of the Langlands program.
 Arithmetic information of Shimura varieties builds a bridge relating the world of automorphic representations and the world of Galois representations.

 One of the interesting topics in this area is to understand the supersingular locus of the special fibers of Shimura varieties, or more generally, any interesting stratifications (e.g. Newton or Ekedahl-Oort stratification) of the special fibers of Shimura varieties.
 The case of unitary Shimura varieties has been extensively studied.
 In \cite{vollaard-wedhorn}, Vollaard and Wedhorn showed that the supersingular locus of the special fiber of the $GU(1,n-1)$-Shimura variety at an inert prime is a union of Deligne-Lusztig varieties.
 Further, Howard and Pappas \cite{howard-pappas} studied the case of $GU(2,2)$ at an inert prime, and Rapoport, Terstiege and Wilson proved similar results for $GU(n-1,1)$ at a ramified prime.
-Finally, we remark that G\"ortz and He \cite{goertz-he} studied the basic loci in more general Shimura varieties.
+Finally, we remark that G\"ortz and He \cite{goertz-he} studied the basic loci in a slightly more general class of Shimura varieties.

-In all the work mentioned above, the authors use the uniformization theorem of Rapoport-Zink to reduce the problem to the study of certain Rapoport-Zink spaces.
+In all the work mentioned above, the authors use the uniformization theorem of Rapoport--Zink to reduce the problem to the study of certain Rapoport--Zink spaces.
 In this paper, we take a different approach.
-Instead of using the uniformization theorem, we study the supersingular locus (or more generally other Newton strata) of certain unitary Shimura varieties by considering correspondences between unitary Shimura varieties of different signatures.
+Instead of using the uniformization theorem, we study the basic locus (or more generally other Newton strata) of certain unitary Shimura varieties by considering correspondences between unitary Shimura varieties of different signatures.
 This method was introduced by the first author in \cite{helm-PEL, helm}, and applied successfully to quaternionic Shimura varieties by the second and the third authors \cite{tian-xiao1}.

 Another new aspect of this work is that, we study not only the global geometry of the supersingular locus, but also their relationship with the Tate Conjecture for Shimura varieties over finite fields.
-We show that the supersingular locus contributes to all ``generic'' middle dimensional Tate cycles of the special fibre of the Shimura variety.
+We show that the basic locus contributes to all ``generic'' middle dimensional Tate cycles of the special fiber of the Shimura variety.
 Similar results have been obtained by the second and the third authors for even dimensional Hilbert modular varieties at an inert prime \cite{tian-xiao2}.
 We believe that, this phenomenon is a general philosophy which holds for more general Shimura varieties.
 Our slogan is: {\it irreducible components of the basic locus of a Shimura variety should generate all Tate classes under some genericity condition on the automorphic representations.}\\